jsonresume/resume-cli/README.md

     resume test

-Runs your resume.json through our schema tests to ensure it complies with the jsonresume standard.
+Runs your resume.json through our schema tests to ensure it complies with the jsonresume standard and tries to identify where any errors are occurring.

     resume export [myresume.extension]

-Exports your resume locally to a stylized html, markdown, text, or pdf format.
+Exports your resume locally in a stylized html, markdown, text, or pdf format.

 To select one of the available themes use the `--theme <theme>` flag.